microsoft/globalopenaihack/logicapp/OpenAILogicApp/README.md

 ### Prerequisites

 * An [Azure subscription](https://azure.microsoft.com/free/)
+* A http querying tool like Postman or curl

 To use this example, you will need either an OpenAI account or an Azure OpenAI account
 **OpenAI**